What's on offer?

 The SCQF website gives detailed information about how RPL works.

 Going back to learning

-SWAP helps people build on their skills to gain entry level qualifications and move on to college or uni.
+SWAP helps people build on their skills and gain entry level qualifications and move on to college or uni.
 Most programmes last one year and you’ll get support and guidance while you’re studying.
-It doesn’t matter how old you are – even if you haven’t studied for years.
+It doesn’t matter how old you are – or if you haven’t studied for years.